dingodb/dingoadm/README.md

-CurveAdm
+DingoAdm
 ---

-CurveAdm is a tool for deploy and manage Curve cluster, it's easy to use and with rich features.
+DingoAdm is a tool for deploy and manage Curve cluster, it's easy to use and with rich features.

 Documentation
 ---